 Nursing is the single largest health profession with over 2 million jobs.
-Texas, the nation, and the world are facing an unprecedented nursing shortage because of an aging workforce, declining enrollment in nursing schools, and job stress.
-Officials estimate that Texas needs to graduate and place an extra 5,000 nurses each year to meet the state's needs.
+Texas, the nation, and the world are facing an unprecedented nursing shortage.
+It has been estimated that Texas needs to graduate and place an extra 5,000 nurses each year to meet the state's needs.
 As a result, new graduates and returning nurses have more practice opportunities within the hospital and specialty or advanced practice fields.

 Nurses promote health, prevent disease, and help patients cope with illness.
 They have a unique scope of practice and can practice independently, although they also collaborate with all members of the healthcare team.
 Nurses serve as advocates for patients, families, and communities.
 They develop and manage nursing care plans and instruct patients and their families in proper care.
 There are many entry and exit points in nursing.
 The majority of nurses work in hospital settings, however growing numbers work in home health, long-term care, industry and business, legal, and consulting roles.
 There are numerous specialty options-critical-care, emergency, hospice, labor and delivery staff, etc.

-Texas Tech University Health Sciences Center School of Nursing requires the following courses:
+Texas Tech University Health Sciences Center School of Nursing Traditional Bachelor of Science in Nursing (BSN) requires the following courses: